search instagram arrow-down

 ++++++++++++++++++++++++++++++

 **This is the first time, in its many decades of service, that any F-15 has been shot down by another airplane.
-Of course it wasn’t a real instance of air combat, since the American pilots would have been unperturbed when their equipment notified them that friendly fighters were scanning them – of course they were – and would neither have taken any of the usual defensive steps, nor gone into dogfight mode and maneuver to fire first.
-Still, coming into this, the F-15 was 104-0.
+Of course it wasn’t a real instance of air combat, since, if this was a long range shot, the American pilots would have been unperturbed when their equipment notified them that friendly fighters were painting them with radar – of course they were – and wouldn’t have taken any of the usual defensive steps, at least not until their gear told them they were being locked up (even then maybe not right away, for reasons that are complicated).
+There’s stuff going around on the internet claiming that this was actually a close range engagement within visual range, using heat-seeking missiles, but that would imply that something nefarious is going on, and again, until the F-18 downed its first target the F-15 crews would not have known or had any reason to suspect anything was amiss.
+Easy to get the jump on somebody when the target knows nobody around is hostile.
+Anyway, coming into this, the F-15 was 104-0.
 Now people will be saying it’s 104-3.
 No fair!
 Fratricide doesn’t count!

 Leave a comment